rmehta125/Research_Portfolio/HalfMoonMelt/README.md

 ## Results and Conclusions

 The results of the melting analysis were compiled into an animation and a plot showing how the mantle melt-mass fraction evolves over each timestep, where each timestep = 100s.
-Btoh are shown below; the melting percentage shown in each represents the fraction of molten silicate particles to total silicate particles.
+Both are shown below; the melting percentage shown in each represents the fraction of molten silicate particles to total silicate particles.

 <div align="center">